Germaine de Staël: Salons at Coppet and Paris

 After her flight from Paris, de Staël moved to Rolle in Switzerland, where Albert was born.
 She was supported by de Montmorency and the Marquis de Jaucourt, whom she had previously supplied with Swedish passports.
 In January 1793, she made a four-month visit to England to be with her then-lover, the Comte de Narbonne, at Juniper Hall.
 (Since 1 February, France and Great Britain had been at war.)
 Within a few weeks, she was pregnant; it was apparently one of the reasons for the scandal she caused in England.
 According to Fanny Burney, the result was that her father urged Fanny to avoid the company of de Staël and her circle of French Émigrés in Surrey.
+Suzanne Curchod, De Staël's mother, strongly disapproved of the affair.
 De Staël met Horace Walpole, James Mackintosh, Lord Sheffield, a friend of Edward Gibbon, and Lord Loughborough, the new Lord Chancellor.
-She was not impressed with the condition of women in English society.
-Individual freedom was as important to her as were abstract political liberties.
+She was not impressed with the condition of women in English society, finding that they were not afforded the voice and respect they deserved.
+Staël viewed freedom as twofold: political freedom from institutions and individual freedom from social norms.

-In the summer of 1793, de Staël returned to Switzerland, probably because De Narbonne had cooled towards her.
+In the summer of 1793, de Staël returned to Switzerland, because she recognized De Narbonne was indifferent towards her and desired to end their relationship.
+De Staël reacted to this with misery and frustration.
 She published a defence of the character of Marie Antoinette, entitled, Réflexions sur le procès de la Reine, 1793 ("Reflections on the Queen's trial").
 In de Staël's view, France should have adapted from an absolute to a constitutional monarchy as was the case in England.
 Living in Jouxtens-Mézery, farther away from the French border than Coppet, Germaine was visited by Adolph Ribbing.
 Count Ribbing was living in exile, after his conviction for taking part in a conspiracy to assassinate the Swedish king, Gustav III.
 In September 1794, the recently divorced Benjamin Constant visited her, wanting to meet her before he committed suicide.